ChrstphrHll/npc_gen/students/Jandar Pleufan.md

 ---
+name: Jandar Pleufan
+race: Gnome
+hair: straight dark red hair that's parted to the side, slightly obscuring an eye
+eyes: Blue
+skin: Brown
+ideal: Family
+trait1: Forgiving
+trait2: Domineering
+trait: I'm full of inspiring and cautionary tales from my military experience relevant to almost every combat situation.
+flaw: No one must ever learn that I once stole money from guild coffers.
+bond: Nothing is more important than the other members of my family.
 birthday:
   numeric: 8/3
   written: 3rd of Ravenent
-bond: Nothing is more important than the other members of my family.
-eyes: Green
-flaw: No one must ever learn that I once stole money from guild coffers.
-guild: Elkenval
-hair: straight dark red hair that's parted to the side, slightly obscuring an eye
-ideal: Family
-name: Jandar Pleufan
-organizations: []
-partyID: 91
-race: Gnome
 relationships:
 - name: Kimbera Alerathla
   type: partymate